 Selected Articles & Book Chapters

-“The Jurisdictional Vacuum: Transnational Corporate Human Rights Claims in Common Law Home States” Am.
-J. Comp.
-L. (forthcoming 2022)
+“The Jurisdictional Vacuum: Transnational Corporate Human Rights Claims in Common Law Home States” (The American Journal of Comparative Law, 2022)

 “Transnational Tort Liability for Canadian Arms Sales” in Canada-Saudi Relations (eds.
 Christopher Waters & Reem Bahdi, University of Toronto Press) (forthcoming 2022)

 “The Missing Forum for Corporate Human Rights Violations in African Host States” in Business and Human Rights Law in Africa (eds.
 Damilola Olawuyi & Oyeniyi Abe, Pretoria University Press, 2022)

 “Judicializing Foreign Affairs: The Canada-Saudi Arms Deal and the Implications of Transnational Tort Law” (2021) 37(2) Windsor Yearbook of Access to Justice 189